code-lucidal58/regex_tutorial/README.md

 # Regex Tutorial
 Short Notes on Regular Expressions

 The first thing to recognize when using regular expressions is that everything is essentially a character.Patterns are written to match a specific sequence of characters.
-Mostly normal ASCII is used, but unicode characters can also be used to match international text. <br>
+Mostly normal ASCII is used, but unicode characters can also be used to match international text.
+Patterns created for regex are case-sensitive.<br>

 Forward slash(\\) will be used to create metacharacters.
 Metacharacters are characters that have special meaning for regex engine.
 ### digits